Hyperelliptic Schottky Problem and Stable Modular Forms

-\end{enumerate} \end{definition} Remark that the definition of character makes sense only if condition (1) holds.
-We are going to write $\chi(\alpha\beta)=\chi(\alpha)\chi(\beta)$ instead than $\chi_{g+h}(\alpha\beta)=\chi_g(\alpha)\chi_h(\beta)$. \begin{lemma} Let $M$ be a commutative monoid, suppose it is split with respect to a line bundle $L$, then the characters are linearly independent. \end{lemma} \begin{proof} This proof is standard.
+\end{enumerate} \end{definition} In the language of Hopf algebras, condition (1) means that the pull-back $m^*$ is a co-commutative co-multiplication for $\RR(M,L)$.
+The definition of character makes sense only if condition (1) holds.
+With a slight abuse of notations, we will speak about characters of $M$ rather than characters of the co-algebra $\RR(M,L)$, and we will write $\chi(\alpha\beta)=\chi(\alpha)\chi(\beta)$ instead of $m_{g,h}^*\chi_{g+h}(\alpha \times \beta)=\chi_g(\alpha)\boxtimes \chi_h(\beta) $. \begin{lemma} Let $M$ be a commutative monoid, suppose it is split with respect to a line bundle $L$, then, any set of characters is linearly independent. \end{lemma} \begin{proof} This proof is standard.
 We argue by contradiction.
-Take $n$ minimal such that there exist $n$ distinct characters $\chi_1,\dots , \chi_n$ linearly dependent, so we can write
+Take $n$ minimal such that there exist $n$ linearly dependent characters $\chi_1,\dots , \chi_n$.
+We can write